Hacked off: a look back at 2015’s cyber hacks, attacks and data breaches

 August – a troublesome affair

-The website of the extramarital affair website Ashley Madison is hacked with email details of its 32m customers released by the hacking group.
+The website of the extramarital affair website Ashley Madison is hacked (external link) with email details of its 32m customers released by the hacking group.
 The ‘affair’ costs Ashley Madison’s CEO his job as well as significant reputational damage and speculation that the eventual cost to the business could exceed £1.2bn.

 October – hack attack